 Requesting the Access Token is restricted to 20 requests per hour (for a maximum of 480 requests per 24 hour period) on a rolling basis.
-Exceeding these values will trigger an HTTP 400 error.
+Exceeding these values will trigger an HTTP 429 Too Many Requests error response code.
 However, expired tokens no longer count towards the rate limit.

 If you authenticated 10 times and received 10 tokens at 08:00, you can authenticate 10 more times until 09:00.

 If however, you authenticated 5 times at 07:45, and authenticated 15 more times at 08:00, you can still authenticate 5 more times after 08:45 since the first 5 tokens will have expired after an hour.

 If your client triggers the rate limit, please refrain from making additional requests until the appropriate amount of time has elapsed.

 If you are using massively parallel jobs to retrieve data from our API, please contact our sales team to purchase additional quota.

 Remember to cache your Access Tokens and reuse them!
 This delays your client from hitting the rate limits and results in better performance since your client does not have to authenticate with the Authorization Server every time it needs to make authorized requests to the API.

 The application authenticates with the Verdigris Authorization Server using its Client ID and Client Secret (

 Verdigris Authorization Server validates the Client ID and Client Secret.